Define your naming convention

 Unfortunately, the traditional asset padding approach can prove problematic in infrastructure-as-code approaches that might iterate through assets based on a non-padded number.
 This approach is common during deployment or automated configuration management tasks.
 Those scripts would have to routinely strip the padding and convert the padded number to a real number, which slows script development and run time.

 Choose an approach that's suitable for your organization.
 The padding shown here illustrates the importance of using a consistent approach to inventory numbering, rather than showing which approach is superior.
-Before choosing a numbering scheme, with or without padding, evaluate what will affect long-term operations more, CMDB and asset management solutions or code-based inventory management.
+Before choosing a numbering scheme, with or without padding, evaluate what will affect long-term operations more: CMDB and asset management solutions or code-based inventory management.
 Then, consistently follow the padding option that best fits your operational needs.

 Note

-The following examples are intended to provide visualization of a naming convention, but actual conventions will vary by organization.
+The following examples are intended to provide visualization of a naming convention, but actual conventions vary by organization.

 Example names: General